lx7555/Synthetic-Boat-Sequence/README.md

 experimental results indicate that: 1) the STabCD model achieves the best result in complex real or synthetic water-scene; 2) change detection models of UAVs can be quantitatively analyzed and tested under synthetic scenario challenges.

-Considering that
-change detection models have to deal with some challenges of water-landing scenes, we generate various synthetic video sequences, including Basic, Video Noise, Dynamic Background, Night, Shadows, and More Moving Objects.
-Note:
-Each specific sequence is also affected by other challenges, but one challenge is dominant.

 ## Description
 Considering that change detection models have to deal with some challenges of water-landing scenes, we generate various synthetic video sequences, including Basic, Video Noise, Dynamic Background, Night, Shadows, and More Moving Objects.
 Note: